Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Conclusions

 \section{Conclusions}

 Black holes formed through stellar collapse are expected to have a gap in their mass spectrum from $\sim\lowerPISN-\upperPISN$.
 We assess the support, or lack thereof, for the existence of such a gap in the GWTC-2 catalog, using two parameterized black hole binary merger population models.
 Our population models build on the \textsc{Truncated} and \textsc{Powerlaw+Peak} models previously fit to these catalogs, and explicitly allow for a zero-rate mass gap with a population of black holes above the gap.
 Our analyses also consider two separate inferences of GW190521 parameters, one from the LVC and the other from \citet{Nitz_2021}.
-We find that the existence of a gap is contingent in part on the choice of population model and GW190521 parameter estimation results.
+We find that the results of our inference regarding the existence of a gap are contingent in part on the choice of population model and GW190521 parameter estimation results.

 If a pure power law is used to describe the distribution of primary masses, we infer a mass gap from $56.12_{-4.38}^{+7.54} \msun$ to $103.74_{-6.32}^{+17.01}\msun$, however if the data support more unequal masses for GW190521 as suggested in \citet{Nitz_2021}, we infer a mass gap from $55.33_{-4.21}^{+5.21} \msun$ to $126.03_{-22.65}^{+30.25}\msun$.
 When using a power law with an additional Gaussian component, we no longer find significant support for a zero-rate mass gap.
-This does not, however, imply the nonexistence of mass gap due to PISNe but points towards there being a secondary population of BHs that LIGO/Virgo is observing not formed through isolated stellar evolution.
+This does not, however, imply the nonexistence of a mass gap due to PISNe but points towards there being a secondary population of BHs that LIGO/Virgo is observing not formed through isolated stellar evolution.
 Future studies may be able to distinguish between these multiple formation channels in part by looking for a zero-rate gap in BH sub populations while additionally using informed constraints on expected properties that a hierarchically formed population of BHs would have.